brothman01/TV-Assistant/README.md

 Q. I am trying to pass in the name of a show but the program is not finding it, what is wrong?

 A. The program does not take spaces in show names.
-Use camel case instead of spaces in the names of shows. i.e. UglyAmericans
+Use camel case instead of spaces in the names of shows.<br>i.e. UglyAmericans

 Q. How should a 'toggle' command be structured?